ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

    specified in the request covered by the authorization information but not the requested action.

-The client cannot always know a priori if an Authorized Resource Request will succeed.
-It MUST check the validity of its keying material before sending a request or processing a response.
+The client MUST ascertain that its keying material is still valid before sending a request or processing a response.
-If the client repeatedly gets error responses containing AS Request Creation Hints (cf.  Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}
+If the client gets an error response containing AS Request Creation Hints (cf.  Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}
 as response to its requests, it SHOULD request a new access token from the authorization server in order to continue communication with the